YoshiyukiKato/nightharbor/README.md

 }
 ```

-To define custom TargetLoader, implement asynchronous `load` method that returns `Promise` of a list of lighthouse targets.
+To define custom `Loader`, implement asynchronous `load` method that returns `Promise` of a list of lighthouse targets.

 ```js
 class CustomLoader {